spectrochempy/spectrochempy/docs/gettingstarted/install/index.rst

 Installation of |scpy|
 *****************************************************

-|scpy| installation is very similar on the various platform, except the syntax of some command.
-We propose here the installation step whether you are on mac/linux systems, or on Windows.
+|scpy| installation is very similar on the various platforms, except the syntax of some command.
+We propose here the installation step whether you are on mac/Linux systems, or on Windows.

-Additionaly it is possible to use a docker container or the Google Colaboratory cloud platform.
+Additionally it is possible to use a docker container or the Google Colaboratory cloud platform.

 * :doc:`install_mac`
 * :doc:`install_win`